 How to Moisturize:

 You can use your moisturizing lubricant just like you would a facial moisturizer, except it’s used on your vulva.
 Smooth it on any time during the day that you feel dry.
-You can also insert it into your vagina using a needle-less syringe or dropper, at bedtime, to moisturize your vaginal tissues all night long.
+You can also insert it into your vagina using a needle-less syringe or dropper, at bedtime, to moisturize your vaginal tissues all night long if you experience discomfort on a daily basis.
 Insert 1-3 ml when you go to bed, and sleep on a towel.
 Most women soak that entire amount up; if you try 3 ml and find some comes out as discharge, try less the next night.

-You can also use your moisturizing lubricant as a sexual lubricant.
-It will keep things slick and help prevent small tears or excess friction with both external touching and penetration, whether you’re self-pleasuring, or with a partner.
+You can also use your moisturizing lubricant for sexual penetration.
+If you are having sexual intercourse with a partner, you will want to have your partner use a silicone lubricant such as FeMani Smooth Touch or Uberlube.
+This combination will keep things slick and help prevent small tears or excess friction with both external touching and penetration, whether you’re self-pleasuring, or with a partner.
 Coat all body parts and any toys that will come in contact with your vulva and vagina; you can even insert some into your vagina before penetration.
 If you use toys, your water-based lubricant can be safely used with any material.